 International Child Health Group David Morley Prize, Samuel R. Neal, “Indirect impacts of the COVID-19 pandemic at two tertiary neonatal units in Zimbabwe and Malawi: an interrupted time series analysis”

-The NeoTree voted in the top 5 innovations developed at UCL in the #madeatUCL competition
+The Neotree was voted as one of the top five innovations developed at UCL in the #madeatUCL competition

 Implementation and research team